 For the purposes of evaluating receiving water susceptibility, a sump is considered to be a low space that collects runoff which does not discharge without pumping.
 Areas which drain to a sump without first flowing through a natural channel are considered exempt from the Hydromodification Control Criteria.
 Sump locations within the County were not provided for this mapping effort.
 However, detention basins were provided by the County and are included in the Susceptibility Maps.
 Unlike lakes or sumps, areas that drain directly to detention basins should not automatically be considered exempt from the Hydromodification Control Criteria unless there is sufficient evidence that the detention facilities maintain the project's pre-project stormwater runoff flow rates and durations.
-Because the existing detention facilities were not designed and constructed to account for hydromodification control Criteria as currently constructed without retrofit.
+Because the existing detention facilities were not designed and constructed to account for hydromodification control per the latest MS4 requirements, it is likely that these facilities do not meet the Hydromodification Control Criteria as currently constructed without retrofit.
 No hydrologic analysis has been conducted to demonstrate this, however.